kwonus/AV-Engine/README.md

 ### AVX-Lib Internals

 AVX-Lib simplifies access to the [Digital-AV SDK](https://github.com/kwonus/Digital-AV).
-The SDK, shared between the two libraries, provides NLP and linguistic features of the King James Bible.
-To be clear, the Digital-AV is what makes searches in the AVX-Framework, both feasible and fast.
+The SDK provides NLP and linguistic features of the King James Bible.
+To be clear, the Digital-AV is what makes searches and rendering in the AVX-Framework, both feasible and fast.
 AVX-Lib is compiled with Dotnet 8.

 ### AV-Engine Internals